dokku/social-notifications/README.md

-# stackoverflow-notifications
+# social-notifications

-Sends notifications to slack whenever a new question with the `dokku` tag is posted.
+A simple project that listens to specific words across the web and sends notifications about them to slack.

 ## Config